Useful Information & Frequently

 How do you reference tenants?

 We obtain a minimum of three references.
-We will ask for references from a Tenant’s current landlord and employer and will also run a credit check on each applicant.
-When a landlord reference cannot be provided then we will require a character reference.
-We may ask for a reference from an accountant or require a Guarantor of the Tenant. (if applicable).
+We will ask for references from the Tenant’s current landlord and employer.
+We will also run a credit check on each applicant.
+When a landlord reference cannot be provided, then we will require a character reference.
+We may ask for a reference from an accountant or require a Guarantor of the Tenant.

 What right to rent checks do you carry out?

-Every Tenant goes through Right to Rent checks, they are more thorough for non UK nationals. each Tenant is also now checked for Anti Money Laundering.
+Every Tenant has a Right to Rent check carried out, for non-UK nationals, they are more thorough.
+Each Tenant is also now checked for Anti-Money Laundering.

 Will I approve the tenant before contracts are issued?

-Depending on your requirements we often send all paperwork or the results of references to yourselves before Tenancy is confirmed and signed
+Depending on your requirements, we send all paperwork or the results of references to yourselves before a Tenancy is confirmed and signed.

 How is my money protected?

 All deposits held are protected via the MyDeposits insurance scheme.
-All rents which are processed quickly are held within a Lloyds bank client account for the short period before payments are made to yourselves.
+All rents (which are processed) quickly are held within a Lloyds Bank client account for a short period before payments are made to yourselves.

 When do I receive rental into my bank account?

-If your property is a ‘Let Only’ we would transfer funds to you within 5 working days of move-in.
-If your rental property is fully managed, your funds would clear your account on the 15th of each month for the month in question.
+If your property is a ‘Let Only’, we will transfer funds to you within 5 working days of the tenant’s move-in.
+If your rental property is fully managed, your funds will be cleared into your account on the 15th of each month, for the month in question.

 What happens if tenants fall into arrears?

-Abode has an extremely pro-active finance team who will chase any arrears, they will keep you informed if they become hard to manage.
-We actually have very few arrears, those we have are for a matter of days, rather than weeks or months.
+Abode has an extremely proactive finance team that will chase any arrears on your behalf and will keep you informed if they become hard to manage.
+We have very few tenant arrears; those we do have are for a matter of days, rather than weeks or months.

 What deposit protection schemes should I use?

 All landlords are now required by law to register their deposits with a deposit scheme.
-It is critical that this is done in speedily.
+It is critical that this is carried out speedily.
 Whichever service you request, we are happy to help and advise you through the different schemes and their processes.
 The two main deposit protection schemes we use are My Deposits and The Deposit Protection Service.

 How are repairs authorised?

-Each Landlord can decide on this, we have a spend limit which you set (with us.)
+Each Landlord can decide on this; we have a spending limit which you set (with us).
 Some owners set it at zero, others are anywhere up to £500.
 The norm is £150 as this covers most small repairs and maintenance.

 How do you manage out-of-hours emergencies?

-We have 2 trades whose numbers are given at the begining of the tenancy, its incredibly rare they are used.
+We have 2 trades whose numbers are given at the beginning of the tenancy; it’s incredibly rare that they are used.

 Can I end a tenancy early?

-No, the landlord can not end a tenancy early, unless you can persuade the Tenant to move put before the alloted time, alternatively the appropriate notices much be served and adhered to.
+No, the landlord can not end a tenancy early, unless you can persuade the Tenant to move out before the allotted time, alternatively the appropriate notices must be served and adhered to.

 How are end-of-tenancy disputes handled?